arsharaj/project-spdx-license-fetcher/docs/file_scanner.md

 ## File Scanner

-> This module is designed to scan a given directory and identify license files.
+> This module is designed to scan a given directory for license files

 ### Features